Java for Fintech: Why Is Java Widely Used in Fintech & Finance?

 Fintech projects require a secure and scalable technology stack to handle financial transactions and data processing requirements.

-Java serves as the basis for many successful Fintech solutions, as it offers a unique combination of reliability, scalability, and performance.
+Java serves as the basis for many successful Fintech solutions (including digital payment systems) as it offers a unique combination of reliability, scalability, and performance.
 The importance of selecting Java (or any other technology stack, really) extends well beyond just technical attributes: it plays a significant role in business strategy, risk management, and compliance as well.

 What Is Java Used For – Bluebird Blog